hakimifr/realmeUI-debloater/README.md

          Ubuntu: `sudo apt install adb fastboot` (side note: this will install a slightly outdated version of adb and fastboot.
 I'll soon upload script for you guys to install latest version of adb and fastboot to your Ubuntu system.)
   2. Enable USB debugging.
 Find it on developer option.
   3. Connect the phone to the pc.
-  4. Launch cmd and enter these command one by one:
+  4. Launch terminal and enter this command:
-     `cd \platform-tools`
      `adb devices` (check your phone, there should be a prompt asking you to grant USB debugging.
 Tick always allow and press allow.)
   5. Enter in `adb devices` again to check if your device is authorised.
 If you see `SERIAL_NUMBER   DEVICE` on cmd, congratulations, you've done the setup properly.

  - Executing the script:
   1. Launch terminal.
 Navigate to the folder where the script are.